dimfeld/lezer-json5/tests/README.md

 # Parse Test Cases for JSON5

-These tests are copied from https://github.com/json5/json5-tests.
+Except for `index.js`, everything in this directory is copied from https://github.com/json5/json5-tests.

 The test cases' file extension signals the expected behavior: